yeta1990/ft_turing/README.md

 ## Description

-`ft_turing` is a Turing machine simulator that can load instructions via a JSON file.
+`ft_turing` is a Turing machine simulator written in Elixir that can load instructions via a JSON file.
 It provides a command-line interface to interact with various Turing machines, including four "normal" machines and one universal machine.
 Written in Elixir

 ## Installation